bidishaaiml/P3-Spam-Email-Classification-using-NLP-and-Machine-Learning-/README.md

 nltk
 scipy
-You can install the required libraries using:
+You can install the required libraries using: pip install -r requirements.txt

-bash
-Copy code
-pip install -r requirements.txt
 Steps to Run

 Clone the Repository:

-bash
-Copy code
 git clone https://github.com/your-repository/spam-email-classification.git
-Navigate to Project Directory:
+Navigate to Project Directory: cd spam-email-classification

-bash
-Copy code
-cd spam-email-classification
 Prepare the Dataset: Place your spam email dataset in the appropriate folder or use the provided dataset.

-Run the Model: Execute the Python script to train and test the spam classification model:
+Run the Model: Execute the Python script to train and test the spam classification model: python spam_email_classifier.py

-bash
-Copy code
-python spam_email_classifier.py
 View Results: The program will output the accuracy of the models on both the test and validation datasets.
 It will also display visualizations like confusion matrices and accuracy comparisons.

 Additional Features
 The project provides a comparison of multiple machine learning models and their performance.
-The system also includes visualization of model performance metrics.</h2>
+The system also includes visualization of model performance metrics.</p>